green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 You need to include:

 * Your name and address.
 If multiple people are signing a observation you can include all names and addresses.
 * Details that identify the planning application you wish to make an observation on.
-Dublin City Council and An Bord Pleanála have numeric identifiers but probably best to be explicitly and include the street address e.g. “*Planning Application Ref: 3966/20 17-21 Foley Street*” or “*Case No. 308841: Hendrons' Building and wider site, 36-40 Dominick Street Upper, Broadstone, Dublin 7.*”
+Dublin City Council and An Bord Pleanála have numeric identifiers but probably best to be explicit and include the street address e.g. “*Planning Application Ref: 3966/20 17-21 Foley Street*” or “*Case No. 308841: Hendrons' Building and wider site, 36-40 Dominick Street Upper, Broadstone, Dublin 7.*”
 * The required fee as specified by Dublin City Council or An Bord Pleanála
 * The substance of your observations - see more below.